Luc-Aka-Evy/Soft-desk/README.md

 This API use Token authentication to have access token you need to create an account with requests.

-you can find all the type of requests and paths needed to use this API in the documentation.
+you can find all the type of requests and paths needed to use this API in the [documentation](https://documenter.getpostman.com/view/17653278/UVysxFv1)